stevenewbs/blog/Flashing Sonoff Basic R3 with Tasmota.md

 * You should now see an ITEAD-XXX access point available.
 Connect to it (password is 12345678) and open http://10.10.7.1.
 * Enter the wifi network details.
 * Find the IP the device was given (easiest on the router DHCP table).
 * Grab the tasmota-lite.bin from the tasmota downloads page and get its sha256 sum.
 Put the file on the web server, available on the same network.
+  - *Side note: Sonoff's docs for the API say the max firmware size is 508KB.
+And right now, the main Tasmota binary is bigger than that.
+However you can flash the "lite" version and then update later without an issue*.
 * Follow the zeroconf commands as per the [Tasmota docs](https://tasmota.github.io/docs/Sonoff-DIY/#flash-the-firmware-and-confirm):
   - Info to make sure you have the right device.
   - Unlock OTA